|

 History of Rocket Dollar

-Rocket Dollar Capital LLC was founded in 2016 with an emphasis on retirement investing in alternative assets.
+Rocket Dollar was founded in 2018 with an emphasis on retirement investing in alternative assets.
 Because it is such a young company, it is not yet publicly traded.
 It is based in Austin, Texas.

 Investing with Rocket Dollar

-Rocket Dollar offers investing in retirement accounts, namely IRAs and self-employed 401k plans.
+Rocket Dollar offers investing in retirement accounts, namely self-directed IRAs and self-directed Solo 401(k) plans.

-In these accounts, anything the IRS approves can be held.
+In these accounts, many IRS-permitted investments can be held.
 Beyond the pale of standard securities,

 we’re talking precious metals, art, real estate, start-ups, and cryptocurrencies.
 To secure such a large cornucopia of assets, Rocket partners with lots of financial institutions.
 Examples include Kraken, AngelList, and Fruition Capital.